ryandagley/ryandagley/README.md

 - Day 1: Wrote an OpenAI API connector.
 - Day 2: Wrote an outline for OpenAI text summarization script.
 Added some SQL for writing a table with dummy data.
+- Day 3: I learned to write an AWS Lambda function that checks for S3 objects older than 7 days and e-mails me a list.
+I was specifically curious to learn how to use S3 objects with s3.list_objects_v2.